PlantEcology/funredun/README.md

 funDat | Data frame with rows as species (same as spDat column names), columns as functional traits, elements as counts, measures, binary, etc. method | Available options include "bray", "gower", and "altGower".
 See <a href="https://cran.r-project.org/web/packages/vegan/index.html">vegan::vegdist</a> for details.
 Default is Bray-Curtis dissimilarity. redund | Redundancy calculation as difference from Simpson's D (R = D - Q) or uniqueness (U = Q/D).
-Default is difference (TRUE).
+Default is difference (TRUE). funDiv | Functional Diversity as Rao's Q (Botta-Dukat 2005).
+Default is FALSE.

 ## Output
-A data frames is produced with rows as sites (from spDat) and a column of functional redundancy.
-Elements are calculated as subtraction of functional diversity (Q) from Simpson's D. Q is sum of the products of Bray-Curtis dissimilarity between species i and j, proportion of species i at the site, and proportion of species j at the site.
+A data frames is produced with rows as sites (from spDat) and a column of functional redundancy (includes a column of functional diversity if option selected).

+## References
+Botta-Dukat, Z. 2005.
+Rao's quadratic entropy as a measure of functional diversity based on multiple traits.
+Journal of Vegetation Science 16:533-540.